amaranth-lang/rfcs/text/0036-async-testbench-functions.md

   - Repeat the trigger until `condition` is true.
     `condition` is an arbitrary Amaranth expression.
     If `condition` is initially true, `await` will return immediately without advancing simulation.
+    The return value is an unspecified awaitable with `await` as the only defined operation.

 `Tick()`, `Delay()`, `Active()` and `Passive()` as well as the ability to pass generator coroutines as `process` are deprecated and removed in a future version.